kartik-venugopal/aural-player/README.md

 NOTE - This project is currently under heavy development as of 10/07/2018.
 So, please expect frequent updates/releases, and perhaps the occasional bug or two.
 I might switch to doing Git releases once the code is more stable, after most major updates have been rolled out and tested.

+### Latest release

+**12/08/2018**

+- New and improved filter effects unit allowing up to 31 bands, with each band performing filtering of any of the following types:
+* Band pass
+* Band stop
+* Low pass
+* High pass

+- Major code refactoring and simplification, reduction of code duplication.
+Simplification of app state persistence.

 ### Compatibility

 **User**: Running Aural Player requires OS X 10.10 (Yosemite) or later macOS versions.